roglew/pappy-proxy/README.md

 ### Request Objects

 The main method of interacting with the proxy is through `Request` objects.
 You can submit a request with `req.sumbit()` and save it to the data file with `req.save()`.
 The objects also have attributes which can be used to modify the request in a high-level way.
-Unfortunately, I haven't gotten around to writing full docs on the API and it's still changing every once in a while so I apologize if I pull the carpet out from underneath you.
+You can see the [full documentation](https://roglew.github.io/pappy-proxy/pappyproxy.html#module-pappyproxy.http) for more details on using these objects.

 Dict-like objects are represented with a custom class called a `RepeatableDict`.
-I haven't gotten around to writing docs on it yet, so just interact with it like a dict and don't be surprised if it's missing some methods you would expect a dict to have.
+Again, look at the docs for details.
+For the most part, you can interact with it like a normal dictionary, but don't be surprised if it's missing some methods you would expect.

 Here is a quick list of attributes that you can use with `Request` objects: